ArchitectAK/GoogleTransitionAPI/README.md

 # GoogleTransitionAPI

-Stepd to code are listed [here](https://medium.com/@cogitator/googles-transition-api-for-android-4fdc2ff7478)
+Steps to code are listed [here](https://medium.com/@cogitator/googles-transition-api-for-android-4fdc2ff7478)

 # And thats how it will like this.